HealthInfo Waitaha Canterbury

 If your pneumonia is caused by a virus such as the flu, it will not respond to antibiotics.

-Your doctor may decide you're well enough to stay at home with antibiotic tablets.
-You should go back to your doctor to be checked after 24 hours.
-If you think you're getting worse, see a doctor straight away.
+Your health professional may decide you are well enough to stay at home with antibiotic tablets.
+You should go back to your health professional to be checked after 24 hours.
+If you think you are getting worse, see a health professional straight away.
 Do not wait until your next appointment.

 If your infection is more severe or you have other health conditions, you may need to be treated in hospital.

-After you've taken antibiotics for three days, tell your doctor if you aren't feeling any better.
+After you have taken antibiotics for 3 days, tell your health professional if you are not feeling any better.
 You might need to take a different antibiotic.

 Do not smoke.
 This is the most important way of reducing chest infections.